reimagined/hacker-news-resolve/README.md

 npm install --save react-helmet react-router react-router-dom seamless-immutable js-cookie styled-components
 ```

 Implement the login view.
 It is based on the [AuthForm](./client/components/AuthForm.js) component and rendered by the [Login](./client/components/Login.js) component.

 The login view is placed in the main layout.
 Follow the steps below to implement the layout:
 * Prepare Redux [user actions](./client/actions/userActions.js).
 * Add the [Splitter](./client/components/Splitter.js) component that serves a vertical menu splitter.
 * Add the [App](./client/containers/App.js) container implementing the layout.
-In the `containers/App.js` file, comment the  `uiActions` import and the `onSubmitViewShown` action in the `mapDispatchToProps` function, and add [logo](./static/reSolve-logo.svg) to be displayed in the header.
+In the `containers/App.js` file, comment the `uiActions` import and the `onSubmitViewShown` action in the `mapDispatchToProps` function, and add the header's [logo](./static/reSolve-logo.svg).

 Add the layout and login view to the root component.
 * Add routes.
-To do this, create the client/routes.js file.
-In this file, comment all imports excluding the App container and the Login component, and all routes excluding the /login path.
+To do this, create the `client/routes.js` file.
+In this file, comment all imports excluding the `App` container and the `Login` component, and all routes excluding the `/login` path.
-* Implement the RouteWithSubRoutes component to provide routes.
+* Implement the `RouteWithSubRoutes` component to provide routes.

 Use a Redux store for data storing.
 In the [client/store/index.js](./client/store/index.js), add the [devtools](https://github.com/zalmoxisus/redux-devtools-extension) and [resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/resolve-redux#-utils) middlewares, and implement the logout middleware.

-Prepare the App component by adding router providers.
+Prepare the `App` component by adding router providers.

 Now you can follow http://localhost:3000 to see the login view.

 ### User View

-Implement the user view to show an authorized user.
+Implement the user view to show an authentificated user.

-To get user data using GraphQL, import gqlConnector from the resolve-redux package.
+To get user data using GraphQL, import `gqlConnector` from the `resolve-redux` package.

 Implement the [UserById](./client/containers/UserById.js) container.
 Uncomment its import from [routes](./client/routes.js) and add the `/user/:userId` path.